j-northrup/webpage/content/authors/kopsala/_index.md

 user_groups:
 - The Team
 ---
-My research interests revolve around wildlife genetics, specifically population genetics.
-Currently, I am using a pooled sequencing approach to study the functional genetic landscape of black bears (*Ursus americanus*) within Ontario as it relates to different forest regions and climate zones.
-Co-supervised with Chris Kyle.
+My research revolves around the use of DNA to study wildlife populations.
+Presently, I am studying black bears within Ontario.
+The goals of my current research are twofold: (1) - to determine whether existing genetic structure within the Ontario black bear population has a functional component, and (2) - to assess gene flow directionality in different areas of Ontario, and what drives this process.
+Co-supervised with Dr. Christoper Kyle.